 It was difficult for me to find information about installing rock holds into concrete, because the vast majority of people install them into wood.
 Because I already had this wall available I was in a great position to turn it into a rock climbing wall.
 Another really cool option that installing rock holds into concrete presents is installing holds on basement walls.
 This would primarily work for younger kids due to ceiling height, and could be a lot of fun.
 I’d put down a couple layers of foam padding on the floor below the installation.

 What do you think of this rock climbing wall?
 Any plans to build one yourself?
-If you liked this building project check out my new Gaga Ball pit.
+If you liked this building project check out my new Gaga Ball pit and my article on how to build a heavy duty swing set for my kids.